 - There’s a great walk through the dunes at Faraid Head on easy-going paths, or you can take the tarmacked road instead.

-- Balnakeil beach is perfect.
+- Balnakeil Beach is perfect.
 One of the best in Scotland in fact and the sea is super-inviting thanks to the shallow bay.

 - There are no facilities in the bay so take a packed lunch with you.
 If you want hot food I recommend heading to Balnakeil Craft Village which has a pretty good café.